BrandonJohnGrenier/pattern-microstructure/README.md

 }
 ```

-Using the fluent interface, any methods returning a Result<T> will allow API clients to immediatley retrieve the target object if validation was successful, or throw an exception if a validation error occured:
+When methods return a typed *Result*, clients can call the fluent orThrow() method on the Result to return the typed object if the method call was successful, or throw the Result's underlying exception (as configured in the ValidationMesages configuration file) if the method call failed:

 ```java
 Account pending = new Account();